kumarnitishraj/react-native-video-editing/README.md

 # reacc-native-video-editing

-## NOTE: This library is currently in a work in progress state.

 React Native module for mix audio and video with speed filter,trim video and speed Filter For IOS only.

 ## Install